CalamityAdam/iot/react/readings/front_end_auth.md

 };
 ```

-The `currentUser` property will be used to show things like a custom welcome message and the profile picture.
+The `id` property will be used to identify our `currentUser` from the `users` slice of state.
+We can use this information to show things like a custom welcome message and the profile picture.

+**A note on state shape:** We *could* store all of the currentUser data in our `session` property, but this could get messy whenever we want to change data related to `currentUser`, since we'll have to update state data in two places (`entities.users` and `session`).
+Instead, we'll maintain a single source of truth for our user data in `entities.users`, and access relevant data for the `currentUser` using the `id` we store in `session`.

 ## `Session Errors Reducer`
 ```js